-- 3. Select the snapshot, and then select Create Image from the Actions list. - 4.
+- Open the Amazon EC2 console. - 2.
+In the navigation pane, under Elastic Block Store, click Snapshots. - 3.
+Select the snapshot, and then select Create Image from the Actions list. - 4.
 In the Create Image from EBS Snapshot dialog box, do the following: - a.
 Select the architecture from the Architecture list (i386 for 32-bit or x86_64 for 64-bit). - b.
 Select the AKI from the Kernel ID list.
 If you select the default AKI or don't select an AKI, you'll be required to specify an AKI every time you launch an instance using this AMI.
 In addition, your instance may fail the health checks if the default AKI is incompatible with the instance. - c.
 Click Create.